NCERT Exemplar Class 10 Science Solutions Chapter 11 The Human Eye and the Colourful World

 Ans. (a)

-Scattering of light is reduced as the distance is reduced.
+The scattering of light is reduced as the distance is reduced.
 So, the sun appears white as only a little of the blue and violet colours are scattered.

-Therefore option (a) is correct
+Therefore, option (a) is correct

 Question:5